planningcenter/api-docs/source/includes/_people.md

 ## Households

 A household links people together and can have a primary contact.
+To add a person to an existing household, use the HouseholdMemberships endpoint.